Author:: Lukasz Wrobel

 In the introduction to building a math parser I already mentioned the Reverse Polish notation, also called "postfix notation".

 Its main advantage is unambiguity: you can simply read expression from left to right and calculate its value at the same time.
 You have to neither set up operators priorities nor use parenthesis.
-Referer to the Reverse Polish notation description for further details.
+Refer to the Reverse Polish notation description for further details.

 There are many implementations of Reverse Polish notation parser available, but most of them seem to be too complicated.
 So I decided to write a very simple RPNParser Ruby class (RPN comes from "Reverse Polish notation"):